Vol. I · District 5 Rachel Hurley for Tennessee’s 5th Filed for record

 Fight 06 · Pillar one

-There is no political bench in Tennessee because nobody built one.
+There’s no political bench in Tennessee because nobody built one.

 The honest situation